Company and tax law

 The main intellectual property treaties are applicable, as Monaco entered most of the Agreements in the discipline.
 Monegasque intellectual property law is therefore developing according to international standards.

-Sovereign Ordinance No. 6.874 of 29 March 2018 harmonized procedures in the three areas of industrial property: patents; designs and models; trademarks.
+Sovereign Order no. 6.874 of 29 March 2018 harmonised procedures within the three areas of industrial property: patents; designs and models; trademarks and service marks.

-A major reform in the field of intellectual property is underway.
-On the one hand, Bill No. 1044, tabled on 14 September 2021, aims to overhaul the system and the amount of droit de suite in order to establish conditions in Monaco equivalent to those governing other European art markets.
-On the other hand, Bill No. 1045 on the recognition and regime of the ownership of intellectual works (104 articles), also tabled on 14 September 2021, would replace Law n° 491 of 24 November 1948 on the protection of literary and artistic works, amended.
+Bill no. 1045 on the recognition and regime of the ownership of intellectual works (104 articles), tabled on 14 September 2021, would replace Law no. 491 of 24 November 1948 on the protection of literary and artistic works, amended.
 The proposed provisions are inspired by the relevant EU legislation.

 Related publications